timothee-florian/health-check/README.md

 # health-check
 Scripts that check the computer healt

-This repo will contains many fancy checks.
+This repo will contains many resource checks.